Mipoza/mipoza.github.io/_pages/about.md

 ## About Me

-I am currently in the final year of my engineering studies at École des Ponts, while simultaneously pursuing two Master’s degrees at Sorbonne University: the Master 2 in Fundamental Mathematics and the Master 2 in Analysis and Modeling.
-My academic focus is rooted in mathematical analysis, with a particular interest in the study of partial differential equations (PDEs).

-My work spans various areas, including the theory of PDE control, specifically stabilization techniques, as well as differential and Riemannian geometry, where I am fascinated by geometric analysis.
+I am currently in the final year of my engineering studies at École des Ponts ParisTech, while simultaneously pursuing two Master’s degrees at Sorbonne University: a Master 2 in Fundamental Mathematics and a Master 2 in Analysis and Modeling.
+My academic focus is rooted in mathematical analysis, with particular interests in the control theory of partial differential equations (PDEs), specifically stabilization techniques, as well as in differential and Riemannian geometry.

-In 2023, I was honored to receive the Fermat Junior Prize for my research on the stabilization of PDEs.
-Currently, I am preparing my first research paper, which is expected to be published soon, although it is not yet available as a preprint.
-I am passionate about mathematics and aspire to pursue a PhD in the field, with the ultimate goal of contributing to the academic and research community.

-Outside of my academic pursuits, I enjoy engaging in philosophical debates, playing and composing piano music, and exploring mathematical topics such as Riemannian geometry, mathematical physics, and dynamical systems.

 ---

 ## Academic Background

 - **École des Ponts (2022 - 2025)**
-  - Engineering studies with a focus on Analysis.
+  - Engineering studies with a specialization in mathematics.
 - **Sorbonne University**
   - Master 2 in Fundamental Mathematics
   - Master 2 in Analysis and Modeling